NEUROLOGIC PHYSICAL THERAPY RESIDENTS

 2022-2023

-• Morgan Glick, PT, DPT
+• Morgan Glick, PT, DPT, NCS

 University of Texas Medical Branch

-• Jocelyn DaVila, PT, DPT
+• Jocelyn DaVila, PT, DPT, NCS

 University of Texas Health Science Center